jakobzhao/geog458/labs/lab04/readme.md

 > Tiled web maps take the form of a pyramid where the map is drawn at a progressive series of scale levels, with the smallest (zoomed out) scales using fewer tiles.

 Cartographers loved the tiled maps, because now they could invest all the tools of their trade into making an aesthetically pleasing web map without worrying about performance.
 Once you had created the tiles, you just had a set of images sitting on disk, and the server could retrieve a beautiful image just as fast as it could retrieve an ugly one.
-And because the tiled map images could be distributed so quickly by a web server, Google and others were able to employ **asynchronous JavaScript and XML (AJAX)** programming techniques to retrieve the tiles with no page blink as people panned.
+And because the tiled map images could be distributed so quickly by a web server, Google and others were able to retrieve the tiles with no page blink as people panned.

-> AJAX stands for Asynchronous JavaScript and XML.
-In a nutshell, it is the use of the `XMLHttpRequest` object to communicate with server-side scripts.
-It can send as well as receive information in a variety of formats, including JSON, XML, HTML, and even text files.
-AJAX’s most appealing characteristic, however, is its "asynchronous" nature, which means it can do all of this without having to refresh the page.
-This lets you update portions of a page based upon user events.
->
-> The two major features of AJAX allow you to do the following:
->
-> -   Make requests to the server without reloading the page
-> -   Receive and work with data from the server

 Within a year or two of Google Maps' release, commercial GIS software began offering the ability to build map tiles.
 For many, ArcGIS Server was desirable because the map could be authored using the mature map authoring tools in ArcMap; however, cost was a concern for some.
 [Arc2Earth](https://www.arc2earth.com/) was another commercial alternative.
 The free and open source [Mapnik](http://mapnik.org/) library could also build tiles, but it wasn't until recent years that projects like [TileMill](https://tilemill-project.github.io/tilemill/) wrapped a user-friendly GUI around Mapnik.